Joules007/ALC-2.0/README.md

 # ALC-2.0
 Android Dev
-This comit will contain my work or apps I will leave, as a portfolio.
+This commit will contain my work or apps I will leave, as a portfolio.